Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain

-While a direct term-for-term implementation of backprop is likely to be biologically implausible \citep{crick1989recent}, due to the nonlocality of the required learning rules, in recent years there has been a substantial amount of work on more biologically plausible approximations to backprop which work around this issue \citep{whittington2017approximation,bengio2015early,bengio2017stdp,scellier2017equilibrium,scellier2018extending,scellier2018generalization,sacramento2018dendritic,guerguiev2017towards,lee2015difference,lillicrap2014random,nokland2016direct,millidge2020predictive,ororbia2017learning,ororbia2019biologically,ororbia2020continual}.
-The local learning constraint requires that the update rules for each synapse utilize only information which is (in-principle) locally available at that synapse, which typically includes pre- and post- synaptic activity in addition to local point derivatives and potentially the weight of the synaptic connection itself.
+Due to the nonlocality of its learning rules, a direct term-for-term implementation of backprop is likely biologically implausible \citep{crick1989recent}.
+In recent years, there has been a substantial amount of work developing more biologically plausible approximations that rely solely on local information. \citep{whittington2017approximation,bengio2015early,bengio2017stdp,scellier2018extending,scellier2018generalization,sacramento2018dendritic,guerguiev2017towards,lee2015difference,lillicrap2014random,nokland2016direct,millidge2020predictive,ororbia2017learning,ororbia2019biologically,ororbia2020continual}.
+The local learning constraint requires that the plasticity at each synapse depend only on information which is (in-principle) locally available at that synapse, such as pre- and post- synaptic activity in addition to local point derivatives and potentially the weight of the synaptic connection itself.
 The recently proposed NGRAD hypothesis \citep{lillicrap2020backpropagation} offers a unifying view on many of these algorithms by arguing that they all approximate backprop in a similar manner.
-Specfically, the NGRAD hypothesis suggests that all of these algorithms approximate backprop by implicitly representing the gradients in terms of neural activity differences, either spatially between functionally distinct populations of neurons or neuron compartments \citep{whittington2017approximation,millidge2020predictive}, or temporally between different phases of network operation \citep{scellier2017equilibrium,scellier2018generalization}.
+Specifically, it suggests that all of these algorithms approximate backprop by implicitly representing the gradients in terms of neural activity differences, either spatially between functionally distinct populations of neurons or neuron compartments \citep{whittington2017approximation,millidge2020predictive}, or temporally between different phases of network operation \citep{scellier2017equilibrium,scellier2018generalization}.